trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Jihan, 17, female, Bankstown, Egyptian-Palestinian Australian, Muslim

 The first time I learned about terrorism was when I was in Year 6 and heard jokes about Bin-Laden from other students in my year and went home to search up who he was and what he did.
 I remember when I was younger my brother getting teased and hated on because his name is also Osama.
-Terrorism didn't impact me much back then because I thought it was normal after seeing many movies and playing games that had forms of terrorism in it.
+Terrorism didn't impact me much back then because I thought it was normal after seeing many movies and my brother playing games that had forms of terrorism in it.

 ## Yassin, 17, male, Lakemba, Lebanese Australian, Muslim

-Growing up as an Australian Muslim, I feel like I haven't faced any hardships growing up as an Australian Muslim, because of the area I live in.
+I feel like I haven't faced any hardships growing up as an Australian Muslim because of the area I live in.
 There are lots of Muslims and immigrants.
 When I think about the media and Muslims, these words come to mind: terrorists, evil, danger.
 I was stopped in the airport once when I was heading to Melbourne with my dad and his friends.
 They stopped all the people who looked Arab and had an Arab accent.
+You just get used to it.

 ## Fatina, 15, female, Greenacre, Lebanese Australian, Muslim

-Muslims in the media - Terrorists, Muslims, bombs, Islamists saying bad this, Islam teaches them to kill.
-I haven't experienced Islamophobia, but if it did happen, I will let say what they want, because at the end of the day, they will get judged on what they say.
-At least I'm going to stay with my religion and no one is going to change that, not words or actions are going to do that.
+Muslims in the media - Terrorists, Muslims, bombs, Islamists saying bad things, Islam teaches them to kill.
+I haven't experienced Islamophobia, but if it did happen, I will let people say what they want, because at the end of the day, they will get judged on what they say.
+At least I'm going to stay with my religion and no one is going to change that, no words or actions are going to do that.

 ## Eyad, 17, male, Western Sydney, Iraqi-Lebanese Australian, Muslim

 I feel as if I expect some form of an attack to a occur in my life.
 We live in a world of fear, not necessarily a conscious fear, but something that individuals carry with them at the back of their minds while conducting their day-to-day lives.
 This fear is powerful.
 It doesn't discriminate and has the power to ruin the existence of all the inhabitants of the world. t has been perpetuated by the new corporations that govern the laws of individuals within the 21st century.
 Climate change, Islam/ISIS, Donald Trump.
 Headlines such as these are what millennials such as us see on a day-to-day basis.
 Slowly chipping away the youthful innocence within us until all that is left is the manufactured fear of the 21st century.